FAQs for redundancy

 When an organisation has a redundancy policy that provides for redundancy payments, a useful first step is to seek volunteers for redundancy from the work force, as some members of staff may decide to seek careers elsewhere on a voluntary basis.
 If redundancy selection becomes necessary, responsible employers should follow a fair process including a set of criteria that is used in such selection.

-The selection criteria for redundancy can be based on factors such as skills, qualifications, and the employee's employment record with the company, including attendance, discipline, time keeping etc, however please remember that absence for maternity related illnesses should not be included and additional consideration needs to be given in respect of those with a disability.
+The selection criteria for redundancy can be based on factors such as skills, qualifications, and the employee's employment record with the company, including attendance, discipline, time keeping etc, however please remember that absence for pregnancy related illnesses should not be included and additional consideration needs to be given in respect of those with a disability.
 The employer should also be able to demonstrate that a comprehensive consultation process had been carried out and that all suitable alternative jobs had been made available to the employee(s), if any such jobs existed.
 If 12 or more redundancies are anticipated within a 30 day period then collective consultation with employee representatives is a statutory obligation.

 Automatically unfair dismissal